ElWanderer/kOS_scripts/README.md

 ### Documentation

 To keep the file-sizes down, most of the code is uncommented and many function parameters have very short names.
-Everything is documented separately in the documentation directory.
+Most things are documented separately in the documentation directory, though I've got out of the habit of updating that :/

 ### About

-Written for kOS v1.1.0 and KSP v1.2.2.
+Written for kOS v1.3 and KSP v1.10
-(currently being developed in kOS v1.1.5 / KSP v1.3.1, but the code should be compatible with the older versions)

 ElWanderer / Geoff Banks